stevens012/WHSTechNotes/journal.md

 Video Calls: Stay in touch with family and friends who may be traveling or unable to be with you.
 Messaging Apps: Communicate with friends and family throughout the break.
 Online Communities: Join online communities or forums to connect with people who share your interests.
+ # march 24, 2025
+ The tournament is played over three weekends, with two rounds occurring each weekend.
+ Before the first weekend, eight teams compete in the First Four to advance to the first round.
+ Two games pair the lowest-ranked conference champions and two games pair the lowest-ranked at-large qualifiers.
+ AI only predicted a few upsets in the first round, like No. 10 Utah State seed beating No.
+ 7 seed UCLA, even as upsets like that are pretty common.
+In addition, both had several No 1 seeds advancing to the Final Four.The tournament is unmatched in sports when it comes to the element of surprise.
+ Last-second shots, the most dramatic of all sports occurrences, happen on a regular basis in the NCAA tournament.
+ That creates so many memorable momentsProbably as many in one year as you'd get in five years of any other sporting event.
+  To craft a compelling social media essay about March Madness, consider exploring themes like the tournament's impact on fan engagement, the role of social media in shaping narratives, or the emotional connection fans have with the event. social media platforms are used to shape the narrative around March Madness, including the rise of memes, highlights, and fan-generated content.